 Sometimes referred to as “smart drugs,” nootropics are thought to provide increased focus, mental clarity, and cognitive performance.

-Some nootropics combine several brain-boosting compounds, like Neurohacker’s Qualia Mind, which has 28 ingredients designed to
+Some nootropics combine several brain-boosting compounds, like Neurohacker’s Qualia Mind, which has 28 ingredients designed to maximize cognitive function.

 L-theanine is an amino acid found primarily in green tea and matcha.